getit-pajji/the-llm-model-for-hackathon/README.md

 ### Running Locally

-1.  **Download a background video:**
-    - Download a short, looping ocean video from a source like [Pexels](https://www.pexels.com/search/ocean/).
-    - Save it in the root of your project folder as `background.mp4`.

-2.  **Launch the application:**
+1.  **Launch the application:**
     Open your terminal in the project's root directory and run:
     ```bash
     streamlit run app.py
     ```
     Your default web browser will open with the running application.
+The background image is set directly in the code.

 ---